darkcompet/csharp-net-http/README.md

-# Http for Net
+# Http for dotnet

-This provides Http request for Net.
+This provides Http request for dotnet.

 - Features